infraredgirl/resume/cv.md

 Backend Python and Django development; occasional frontend development (HTML, JavaScript/jQuery).
 Third party API integration.
 Administration of local and remote Linux servers.
 Automation of deployment on AWS EC2.

- * Participated in development of order routing system.
+ * Participated in development of order routing system
  * Implemented various connectors to external APIs
  * Implemented a procedure for automation of the project deployment